Maghoumi/DeepGRU/README.md

 cd DeepGRU
 ```

-2) Install the dependencies
+2) Install the dependencies (make sure the correct `pip` is used)
 ```
-pip3 install -r requirements.txt
+pip install -r requirements.txt
 ```

-3) Run the code
+3) Run the code (make sure the correct `python` (v3.5+) is used)
 ```
-python3 main.py
+python main.py
 ```

 The above code will download the [SBU Kinect Interaction](https://www3.cs.stonybrook.edu/~kyun/research/kinect_interaction/index.html) dataset and run the standard 5-fold cross-validation experiments.
 The dataset will be downloaded to `DeepGRU/data` and the run results will be dumped under `DeepGRU/logs`.

-The training progress will be showed in the standard output, and you should a recognition accuracy of about 95.5% if all folds run to completion.
+The training progress will be showed in the standard output, and you should see an average recognition accuracy of about 95.5% if all folds run to completion.

 ## A Few Notes